 The town of Windsor is a lively, thriving village, with restaurants and shops lining its charming streets.
 It’s quite a busy place, and has a bit too many American shops for our taste.
 T.K.
 Maxx?
 Still, it’s fun to walk about with the locals, and taste some English food or Thai treats or fast food — it’s all available.
 For a real indoctrination into English cuisine, visit the Royal Farms Windsor Farm Shop, which sells the bounty: produce, meats and poultry from the local royal farms.

 For coffee and simple breakfast or lunch, try Cinnamon Cafe, in the Old Ticket Hall in the Windsor Royal Station, an open air walkway just down from the street that encircles the castle.
 For decent Italian food, try to find Sebastian’s Italian, located on a quiet side street down the hill.

-Cross the bridge over the Thames into Eton, and you’ll step back an era into a very quiet English country village.
+Cross the car-free Windsor Bridge over the Thames into Eton, and you’ll step back an era into a very quiet English country village.
 Impeccably restored older architecture dating to the 18th and 19th centuries lines quiet streets.
+The town is best known for its private boarding school, Eton College, founded in 1440 by King Henry VI and the alma mater of Princes Harry and William.
 There are few eating establishments or shops in Eton — much of its charm — so plan time for this stroll as a getaway from Windsor’s bustling streets.

 Getting to Windsor and Planning your Visit